mhdr/sc-widgets/raw/sc-arcgauge/notches.md

     // Take in mind that when you tagged a feature after this feature inherit the principal
     // characteristic of the identifier.
-    // For example in the case of the BASE_IDENTIFIER the feature notchs (always) will be
+    // For example in the case of the BASE_IDENTIFIER the feature notches (always) will be
     // settle as the color and stroke size settle for the base (in xml or via code).

-    // Create the base notchs.
+    // Create the base notches.
-    ScNotchs base = (ScNotchs) gauge.addFeature(ScNotchs.class);
+    ScNotches base = (ScNotches) gauge.addFeature(ScNotches.class);
     base.setTag(ScGauge.BASE_IDENTIFIER);
     base.setCount(40);
     base.setLength(gauge.dipToPixel(18));